rubygarage/rubygarage.github.com/slides/graphql.markdown

 ```

 ---
-## Batch Loader in GraphQL
-### Solving the N+1 Problem
+## Solving the N+1 Problem

 --

-#### GraphQL allows you to describe the way your data is actually structured and the relationships between your different resources.
-#### The upshot of this is that you end up with a highly flexible API where it is possible to write queries to request any combination of data.
+### GraphQL allows you to create highly flexible APIs where it is possible to write queries to request any combination of data.
-#### The downside is, as the details of any query are unpredictable, it is more complicated to avoid N+1 queries, which can mean your API's increased utility comes at the cost of sluggish performance.
+### The downside is, as the details of any query are unpredictable, it is more complicated to avoid N+1 queries.
---
-## gem 'batch-loader' and 'graphql-batch'

-#### gem 'batch-loader'
-- "out of the box" for ActiveRecord associations without having to define additional loader classes

-#### 'graphql-batch'
-- need to define a custom loader, which is initialized with arguments that are used for grouping and a perform method for performing the batch load.

 --